Exact and Approximate Counting of Database Repairs: Conclusions and Future Work

-The obvious problems that remain open are the following: (1) lift the dichotomy of Theorem~\ref{the:fds-dichotomy} for FDs and self-join-free CQs to arbitrary CQs with self-joins, and (2) establish an approximability/inapproximability dichotomy for FDs and SJFCQs.
+The research problems in the context of counting repairs that remain open are the following: \begin{enumerate} \item Lift the dichotomy of Theorem~\ref{the:fds-dichotomy} to arbitrary CQs with self-joins. \item Establish an approximability/inapproximability dichotomy for FDs and CQs (with or without self-joins). \end{enumerate} These are highly non-trivial problems that deserve our attention.